-One new hand tool specifically created for use with the new Ford 9N tractor, is the plow wrench.
+One new hand tool specifically created for the new 9N Tractor, is the plow wrench.
 Several different types of plow wrenches have been found that pre-date the first 39 Ford/Ferguson 9N Tractor by a number of years, so it was not a new invention.
-But it was a tool that Harry Ferguson wanted, so that only one tool would be needed to make all necessary field adjustments to his plow.
+The plow wrench was a tool unique to the Ferguson lift system, so that only one tool would be needed to make all necessary field adjustments for plowing.
 Many people have used the marks on the plow wrench to measure fuel level in the tank, but the marks do not accurately relate to gallons.
 They are obviously inch marks.
-Quite a few antique Ford Tractor and old tool experts insist that the plow wrench was also intended to be used as a fuel guage.
+Quite a few antique Ford Tractor and old tool experts insist that the plow wrench was also intended to be used as a fuel gauge.
 Some claim they were told this by Ford dealers back in the day.
-Some old tool experts claim that since the small end fits, and the large end prevents it being dropped into the tank, "this proves it was intended to be used as a gas guage".
-I have not been able to find any official Ford documentation that refers to the plow wrench as a fuel guage wrench.
-So I will ontinue to call it simply "The Plow Wrench" until somebody provides proof.
+Some old tool experts claim that since the small end fits, and the large end prevents it being dropped into the tank, "this proves it was intended to be used as a gas gauge".
+I have no faith in a claim based on the wrench sizes that just happen to fit/not fit the fuel tank opening.
+So far, nobody has been able to provide a copy of any official documentation that refers to the plow wrench as a fuel gauge wrench, so I will continue to call it simply "The Plow Wrench" until somebody provides actual proof.

 To return to TOOLS page click HERE.

 BACK TO TOPContent and Web Design by K. LaRue — This Site Was Last Updated 04 APR 2021.

 All Tradenames and Trademarks referred to on these web pages are the property of their respective trademark holders.
 None of these trademark holders are affiliated with this web site, nor is this site sponsored or endorsed by them in any way.